Chicago Motorcycle Accident Lawyer

 If the court finds that you are 50 percent or more responsible for the accident, you will not recover any compensation at all.
 To protect yourself from accusations of shared liability, it is important to contact a Chicago motorcycle accident lawyer who can advocate for your best interests.

-Motorcycle crashes can occur for several reasons, from dangerous road conditions like potholes to bad weather and defective vehicle parts.
-In many motorcycle accident cases, however, dangerous driving behaviors are responsible for these collisions.
+Motorcycle accidents can occur for several reasons, from dangerous road conditions like potholes to bad weather and defective vehicle parts.
+In many cases, however, dangerous driving behaviors are responsible for these collisions.
 Some of the most common causes of Illinois motorcycle collisions include the following:

 Drivers have a responsibility to check for oncoming traffic before moving into another lane.
 Unfortunately, not all drivers perform this diligence and may crash into a motorcyclist who is traveling in that lane.